You Are the Best Reviewer of Your Own Papers: The Isotonic Mechanism

-The inequality in this assumption amounts to saying that the marginal utility increases with respect to the true grade of the item.
-For instance, an owner might prefer a high-quality item being rated higher over a low-quality item being rated higher.
+The inequality in this assumption amounts to saying that the marginal utility increases with respect to the true score of the submission.
+By integrating both sides of the inequality $\frac{\d U(x; R)}{\d x} \ge \frac{\d U(x; R')}{\d x}$, we find that Assumption~\ref{ass:convex2} implies \eqref{eq:u_true_higher}.